How to Write the Harvard Supplemental Essays 2024-2025

 You might also still be undecided about your post-graduation plans, or even your intended major.
 Be honest about this.
 Many students switch majors or career choices halfway through college, but even so, you still have a reason you want to go to Harvard.
 Maybe you know you want to help your community through some kind of leadership role, and you want to decide between a couple of majors provided at Harvard to determine what that leadership role will be.
 Whatever your reason is, you wouldn’t be applying if you didn’t have one—so think deeply about that reason, and express it genuinely through your essay!

 Top 3 things your roommates might like to know about you.
-(200 words)
+(150 words or fewer)

 This last prompt is a classic “roommate” college essay prompt—it’s a chance to adopt a more casual voice, and show admissions officials a side of yourself they haven’t gotten with your other responses.
 Consider describing things like your hobbies, music taste, decoration sensibilities, or interesting facts about your living habits.
 Maybe it’s not your first time living in a dorm, or maybe you’re used to sharing your room with a sibling.